ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Newly joining group members would be able to access the keying material used before their joining, and thus they could access past group communications if they have recorded old exchanged messages.
 This might still be acceptable for some applications and in situations where the new group members are freshly deployed through strictly controlled procedures.

 * The leaving group members would remain able to access upcoming group communications, as protected with the current keying material that has not been updated.
-This is typically undesirable, especially if the leaving group member is compromised or suspected to be, and it might have an impact or compromise the security properties of the protocols used in the group to protect messages exchanged among the group member.
+This is typically undesirable, especially if the leaving group member is compromised or suspected to be, and it might have an impact or compromise the security properties of the protocols used in the group to protect messages exchanged among the group members.

 The KDC should renew the group keying material in case it has rebooted, even in case it stores the whole group keying material in persistent storage.
 This assumes that the secure associations with the current group members as well as any administrative keying material required to rekey the group are also stored in persistent storage.